Learning High-Order Relationships of Brain Regions: Introduction

-In this paper, we aim to identify high-order relationships that are informative toward a neurological outcome.
+In this paper, we aim to identify high-order relationships that are informative towards a phenotypic outcome, such as a cognition score.
 However, unlike pairwise relations, the number of possible high-order relations is exponential.
 To identify the most informative ones from the exponential space, we propose our objective: \textit{maximally informative and minimally redundant} (MIMR).
-That is to say, we aim to maximize the information contained in the high-order relationships towards a neurological outcome (\textit{informativeness}) while diminishing the participation of unrelated brain regions (\textit{redundant}).
+That is to say, we maximize the information contained in the high-order relationships towards a neurological outcome (\textit{informativeness}) while diminishing the participation of unrelated brain regions (\textit{redundant}).
 Such a criterion, on the one hand, ensures the predictive performance of these high-order relationships; on the other hand, it endows the model with the capacity to identify more succinct and interpretable structures \citep{yu2020graph,miao2022interpretable,miao2022interpretable2,chen2023tempme}.
-A formal definition of the MIMR criterion could be found in Equation \ref{equ:ib2} from an information bottleneck view.
+A formal definition of the MIMR criterion could be found in Equation \ref{equ:ib2} from an information bottleneck point of view.

-We formulate high-order relationships as hyperedges in a hypergraph, where regions are treated as nodes.
+We formulate high-order relationships as weighted hyperedges in a hypergraph, where regions are treated as nodes.
 Unlike a traditional graph where edges connect only two nodes, a hypergraph allows edges, known as hyperedges, to connect any number of nodes.
-The hypergraph should be weighted, and the weights of hyperedges are considered as strengths of high-order relationships, which contain the information relevant to cognition (Figure \ref{fig:tasting}).
+The hypergraph should be weighted, and the weights of hyperedges are considered as strengths of high-order relationships, which contain the information relevant to the outcome (Figure \ref{fig:tasting}).